Mizuho Securities Thinks Akebia Therapeutics' Stock is Going to Recover

-Mizuho Securities analyst Difei Yang reiterated a Buy rating on Akebia Therapeutics (AKBA) today and set a price target of $6.00.
-The company’s shares closed last Tuesday at $3.65, close to its 52-week low of $2.09.
+In a report released today, Difei Yang from Mizuho Securities maintained a Buy rating on Akebia Therapeutics (AKBA), with a price target of $6.00.
+The company’s shares closed last Friday at $3.39, close to its 52-week low of $2.09.

-According to TipRanks.com, Yang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -6.7% and a 35.7% success rate.
+According to TipRanks.com, Yang ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -6.9% and a 35.0% success rate.
 Yang covers the Healthcare sector, focusing on stocks such as Freeline Therapeutics Holdings, Xeris Pharmaceuticals, and Sarepta Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Akebia Therapeutics with a $7.33 average price target.
+Akebia Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $7.33, an 116.9% upside from current levels.
+In a report issued on June 1, Needham also maintained a Buy rating on the stock with a $10.00 price target.

 See today’s analyst top recommended stocks >>